RidwanAz/Darey.io_Devops_Project/LAMP_Stack_Implementation/LAMP.md

     }
 Save and close the file
 Check you web browser with your ubuntu instance ip address to see apache serving php with the contents in the database displayed.

+# Best Practices of LAMP Stack

+In the world of LAMP Stack development, it is important to follow the best practices used by professionals in order to build strong, safe, and easily manageable web applications.

+- Use version control systems like Git to keep track of changes in your code, work with others, and make sure your project is saved as a backup.

+- Monitoring and logging means setting up tools that will help you find and fix problems in your work environment before they cause any trouble.

+- Regular backups mean making copies of your web application and its database on a regular basis.
+This is done to protect against losing important data or if there are problems with the server.